microsoft/autogen/python/docs/src/index.rst

 AGNext is a framework for building multi-agent applications.

 At a high level, it provides a framework for inter-agent communication and a suite of independent components for building and managing agents.
-It models agents as independent actors communicating via messages.
-You can implement agents in different languages and run them on different machines across organizational boundaries.
+You can implement agents in
+different programming languages and run them on different machines across organizational boundaries.
 You can also implement agents using other agent frameworks and run them in AGNext.

-:doc:`Agents <core-concepts/agent>` are hosted by and managed by a :doc:`runtime <core-concepts/runtime>`.
-AGNext supports both RPC-like direct messaging and event based communication between agents, allowing for a :doc:`diverse set of agent patterns
-<core-concepts/patterns>`.
+Please read :doc:`Core Concepts <getting-started/core-concepts>` for
+a detailed overview of AGNext's architecture and design.

-AGNext's developer API consists of the following layers:
+AGNext's API consists of the following modules:

 - :doc:`core <reference/agnext.core>` - The core interfaces that defines agent and runtime.
 - :doc:`application <reference/agnext.application>` - Implementations of the runtime and other modules (e.g., logging) for building applications.